jahorta/SALSA/Readme.md

 * Definable instructions
 * Parameter values can be displayed within instruction descriptions
 * Script file parsing using instructions
+* Script file addressing by setting starting memory address for script file for use with Dolphin Emulator.

 Getting Started
 ---------------